amandaestevez/SOFTWARE-QA/00-SOFTWARE-DEVELOPMENT-LIFECYCLE-SDLC/001-SLDC-TESTING-&-QA.md

 >3.
 Test analysis and design for a given test level begins during the corresponding development phase of the SDLC, so that testing can adhere to the principle of early testing;
 >4.
 Testers are involved in reviewing work products as soon as drafts of this documentation are available, so that this earlier testing and defect detection can support the shift-left strategy.

-This way, the documentation and instructions used here can be adapted and applied through the different models.
+This way, the documentation and instruction can be adapted and applied through the different models.

 ## Phases of the SDLC & Testing